MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-code-coverage-results-v1.md

 This input can be used if tests are run in a Docker container.

-Multiple sources can be added by delimiting each list item with the ';' character.
+Multiple sources can be added by delimiting each list item with the `;` character, for example `pathToSources: $(System.DefaultWorkingDirectory)/path/to/first/source;$(System.DefaultWorkingDirectory)/path/to/second/source`.
-Eg: pathToSources: $(System.DefaultWorkingDirectory)/path/to/first/source;$(System.DefaultWorkingDirectory)/path/to/second/source
 <!-- :::editable-content-end::: -->
 <br>